99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Caching API responses:
 reduces the nr of calls made, default TTL is 300s, min 0 max 1hr
 Caches are different for every stage.
 We can invalidate the Cache immediately and flush it, or the user can do that
-with max-age=0 if it has the IAM Auth.
+with "max-age=0" if it has the IAM Auth.
 We can CHOOSE to Cache only a type of request/response for example only POST
+Ticking the "Require authorization" checkbox ensures that not every client can invalidate the API cache

 You can make your API available for money to customers.
 We can config how much and fast they can access them, how many calls
 possible, use API Keys to identify them, callers pass the key in x-api-key header.